 The Long Walk Home takes place in Montgomery during this time and follows a divided city and two families affected by the boycott.
 Whoopi Goldberg, Sissy Spacek, Dylan Baker and Ving Rhames star in the film.

-Last year, The Help, another film about the Civil Rights movement, was celebrated at the Oscars.
+Two years ago, The Help, another film about the Civil Rights movement, was celebrated at the Oscars.
 Octavia Spencer won Best Supporting Actress for her role as a maid working for a white family in Mississippi during the 60′s.
 Interesting to note, Spencer’s first film experience was as an intern on the set of The Long Walk Home, when she was 16 years old.